Global well-posedness and scattering of 3D defocusing, cubic Schr\"odinger equation: Introduction

 In the defocusing case, as described above, global and scattering in energy space was proved by Ginibre and Velo in \cite{GV85JMPA}.
 In the focusing case, global well-posedness and scattering in energy space below the ground state was proved by Duyckaerts, Holmer and Roudenko in \cite{HR08CMP,DHR08MRL}.
 For negative virial data, blowing-up solution in energy space was established in \cite{Glassey77, OgTs91, HoRo2, DuWuZhang}.
 Below the energy space, Bourgain \cite{Bou98JAM} obtained global well-posedness and scattering in $H^s$ with $s>11/13$ in the defocusing case.
 The result was further extended to $s>5/6$ in \cite{Iteam02MRL}, $s>4/5$ in \cite{Iteam04CPAM} and $s>5/7$ in \cite{Su12MRL}.
 With radial assumption, Dodson \cite{Dod18CJM} obtained the result almost in critical space $s>1/2$.
 In critical space, Kenig and Merle \cite{KM10TranAMS} proved global well-posedness and scattering for defocusing case with assumption that the solution is uniformly bounded in critical space.
 More recently, Dodson \cite{Dod20NLS} studied the global well-posedness for defocusing equation in a critical Sobolev space $\dot{W}^{11/7,7/6}$.

-In this paper, we intend to study the global well-posedness and scattering for defocusing 3D cubic NLS in critical $\dot{H}^{1/2}$ space intersected with a sub-critical space.
+In this paper, we intend to study the global well-posedness and scattering for defocusing 3D cubic NLS in critical $\dot{H}^{1/2}$ space intersected with a supercritical space.
 The main result is \begin{thm} Let $\mu=1$ and $1\goe s> 12/13$.
-Suppose that $u_0\in \dot{H}^{1/2}\cap \dot{W}^{s,1}$, then the solution $u$ of equation $\eqref{eq:nls-cubic}$ exists globally and scatters. \end{thm} \begin{rem} The followings are some remarks related to the theorem. \enu{ \item Our main purpose is to show that if the initial data belongs to $\dot H^{1/2}$ to guarantee the local existence, then some extra weak space, likes $\dot W^{s,1}$ which is subcritical space under the scaling, is sufficient to prove the global well-posedness. \item The scattering statement is included based on the finiteness of $L^2$ norm.
-It is an immediate consequence of the result of Kenig and Merle \cite{KM10TranAMS} by the uniform boundedness in $\dot H^{1/2}$ obtained below. \item Lastly, we remark that the lower bound $12/13$ for the regularity $s$ of the space $\dot W^{s,1}$ is not optimal, which can be improved by more delicate analysis, see \eqref{eq:globalbound-w-full} below.
+Suppose that $u_0\in \dot{H}_x^{1/2}\cap \dot{W}_x^{s,1}$, then the solution $u$ of equation $\eqref{eq:nls-cubic}$ exists globally and scatters. \end{thm} \begin{rem} The followings are some remarks related to the theorem. \begin{enumerate} \item Our main purpose is to show that if the initial data belongs to $\dot H_x^{1/2}$ to guarantee the local existence, then some extra weak space, likes $\dot W^{s,1}$ which is supercritical space under the scaling, is sufficient to prove the global well-posedness. \item We mainly concern the rough data case when the derivative index $s<1$.
+In this case, the main obstruction is the lack of any $\nabla$-estimate for the linear solution.
+Then, the two key ingredients are as follows.
+First, we invoke the bilinear Strichartz estimate suitably to lower down the derivative of the linear solution, but it costs the increase of the energy bound.
+To overcome the difficulty, we also derive a global space-time estimate $L_t^q L_x^r$ with $r>6$, see \eqref{eq:globalbound-w-l2infty}.
+These tools allow us to control the growth of the energy under the rough data assumption. \item The scattering statement is also included.
+Indeed, by the uniform boundedness in $\dot H_x^{1/2}$ obtained below, it is an immediate consequence of the result of Kenig and Merle \cite{KM10TranAMS}. \item Lastly, we remark that the lower bound $12/13$ for the regularity $s$ of the space $\dot W^{s,1}$ is not optimal, which can be improved by more delicate analysis, see \eqref{eq:globalbound-w-full} below.
 In particular, we can further lower down the required regularity by $I$-method in \cite{Iteam04CPAM}.
 However, in this paper we are not going to pursue this optimality.
-We conjecture that if $u_0\in \dot{H}^{1/2}\cap L^1$, then the corresponding solution of equation $\eqref{eq:nls-cubic}$ with $\mu=1$ exists globally and scatters. } \end{rem}
+We conjecture that if $u_0\in \dot{H}^{1/2}\cap L^1$, then the corresponding solution of equation $\eqref{eq:nls-cubic}$ with $\mu=1$ exists globally and scatters. \end{enumerate} \end{rem}